 If a design team is considering adding remote team members, it must adjust its design process.
 If it attempts to operate like a completely in-person team even after adding remote team members, communication and creativity will suffer.
 It’s critical for design team managers to employ strategies and tools to ensure the effectiveness of distributed teams.

-What Makes In-person Design Teams Successful?
+What Makes In-Person Design Teams Successful?

 Design teams that work in the same location enjoy the advantages of easy in-person communication and impromptu collaboration sessions.
 Such teams also benefit from the opportunity to participate in in-person user experience research activities together, such as contextual inquiry and usability testing.

 The key to success for an in-person team is the ability to communicate quickly, especially when visually sharing design ideas for feedback and collaboration.
-Members of a productive design team are always communicating, whiteboarding, and helping each other iterate.
+Members of a productive design team are always communicating, white-boarding, and helping each other iterate.
 And when conducting research, it’s always best to observe users in their environment, test prototypes in the right environment, and gain contextual insights.

 Although it’s not possible to completely replicate an in-person work environment with distributed teammates, it is possible to achieve effective collaboration during research, ideation, prototyping, and iteration.
 To create a successful distributed design team, it takes more than just online software for chatting and user testing.
 It requires a thorough understanding of the design process and how to adapt the practices of in-person teams to distributed teams.

-Moving the In-person Model to the Cloud
+Moving the In-Person Model to the Cloud

 Although managing a distributed design team comes with its challenges, it also comes with unique advantages.
 Design teams that recruit in remote locations can attract top talent that may not be available in their area.
 Remote designers in different countries can offer new perspectives and cross-cultural insights that may not be possible with a domestic team.
-Design teams comprised of designers with different backgrounds will generally produce better work since a variety of perspectives will generate more well-rounded ideas.
+Design teams composed of designers with different backgrounds will generally produce better work since a variety of perspectives will generate more well-rounded ideas.

 There are several practices that can help distributed teams work effectively.
 First, it’s important for team members to schedule time every day to check in about what they’re working on, if they have any blockers, and if their projects overlap.
 This creates visibility and the opportunity for team members to jump in with advice or feedback early on.
 Workplace chat programs such as Slack or Microsoft Teams offer the ability to create multiple channels, so it can be useful to create a “Standup” or “Daily Check-In” channel where designers are expected to summarize their plans for the day.